Brooklyn, Wellington: Māori history

+In 2013, a Memorandum of Partnership was agreed between the tangata whenua of Te Upoko o te Ika a Maui, or tangata whenua of the region, and the Wellington Regional Council.
+This built on and replaced the Charter of Understanding.

 European settlement

 European settlement began in the area during the 1840s.
-In January 1842 the ship London commanded by Captain Attwood set sail for its second voyage to Wellington from Gravesend in Kent.
+In January 1842 the New Zealand Company ship London commanded by Captain Attwood set sail for its second voyage to Wellington from Gravesend in Kent.
 It carried 700 tons of cargo, 137 adults and 39 children.
 On 1 May 1842 the ship arrived in Wellington, with John and Louisa Fitchett and their seven children amongst the passengers.

-The young colony established a district of Ohiro in the early 1840s from the land surrounding Port Nicholson (officially renamed Wellington Harbour in 1980).
+The New Zealand Company divided the new settlement into 100-acre blocks.
+The district of Ohiro developed in the early 1840s from three of these blocks (Ohiro Sections 11,12 and 13) on the land surrounding Port Nicholson (officially renamed Wellington Harbour in 1980).
 Settlers could access the new district only via the steep Ohiro Road from present-day Aro Street.
-The land became subdivided into many blocks.
-In 1852 John Fitchett purchased a number of these blocks and established a dairy farm called Ohiro Farm, known also as Fitchett's Farm.
+In 1847, John Fitchett purchased Section 11 and established a dairy farm called Ohiro Farm, known also as Fitchett's Farm.
 A township named Fitchett Town formed in the 1860s; it gained its new name "Brooklyn" in 1888 when the then land-owners, Ashton B. Fitchett (son of John Fitchett d.1875) and R.B.
 Todman, offered the main subdivision for sale.
 The offer included 208 lots of Fitchett's Farm next to Brooklyn.

 In 1899, after the sale, a further subdivision took place, and the main roads of Mitchell and Todman Streets took form.
 These were then intersected with Reuben, Bruce, Laura and Charlotte Avenues, Tanera Crescent, Apuka Street and Sugar Loaf Road (the site of the War Memorial).
 In 1902 Brooklyn was extended further up the Brooklyn Hills when Ashton B. Fitchett sold additional lots of land.
 Both Karepa and Apuka Streets were extended onto this newly available land.
+Brooklyn was connected with the city water supply on 24 October 1907, with the pumping station situated on Epuni Street.

-A new tramway route opened in 1906.
+A new tramway route opened in May 1906.
 Unlike the existing route to Brooklyn via Aro Street and Ohiro Road which had excessively steep gradients, the new route was cut through the town belt by Central Park.
 This route later became today's Brooklyn Road.
 On 3 May 1907, a tram crashed on the Brooklyn hill due to brake failure and one passenger was killed.
 The tramway closed in 1957, and the City - Brooklyn route is now served by numbers 7 and 17 buses.
 The number 7 (City - Brooklyn - Kingston) route was electrified as part of the Wellington City trolley bus service which then was terminated in 2017.

 Brooklyn takes its name from the borough in New York City, which in turn recalls the Dutch city Breukelen.